-- Bee Club at the middle and high school takes on the responsibility of taking care of the bees by doing routine hive checks, mite treatments, honey harvesting, and seasonal hive maintenance.
-During the winter months, students continue their bee education, promote honey sales, and create products such as beeswax lip balm to sell to fellow students, faculty and staff.
+Middle and upper school students in our Bee Club do routine hive checks, harvest honey, and provide seasonal hive maintenance.
+During the winter months, they continue their bee education, and also sell honey and beeswax lip balm to fellow students, faculty and staff.

 To read more about what we’re doing and to see videos of honey harvests and swarm captures, check out our Twitter feed located on this page.